MdAbdullahIbnNoor/prerok-global/README.md

 # PrerokGlobal

 PrerokGlobal is a comprehensive shipment and logistics management system designed to streamline the shipping process and enhance user experience.
-It provides a range of features for real-time tracking, online quoting, user accounts, multi-carrier integration, and more.
+It provides a range of features for real-time tracking, online quoting, user accounts, and more.

 ## Features